t-kalinowski/tfautograph/README.md

 and `for` and automatically translates those expressions into tensorflow graphs.

-It is compatible with and tested against Tensorflow versions 2.1, 2.0, and 1.15.
+It is compatible with and tested against all Tensorflow versions \>= 1.15 (including versions 2.x).

 ## Learn More: